aws-samples/sample-agents4energy-agent-template-alpha/docs/technical-overview.md

 Agents4Energy (A4E) is an easily configurable and deployable, set of open-source agentic workflows to help customers in Energy industry accelerate their workloads on AWS.
 A4E enables industry professionals to use generative AI assistants for a range of common energy industry use cases such as reservoir characterization, well workover assessment, field data analysis, supply chain optimization, and asset integrity management.

-To address the needs of the energy industry and harness the great power presented by GenAI, AWS is proud to announce Agents4Energy.
-This solution makes it easy for operators and service companies to incorporate the sixth generation of computing into their existing technical environments.
-Much like a travel agent handles the nitty-gritty details of booking a vacation for you, energy agents scan diverse data sources and enterprise systems to unlock insights and complete tasks on your behalf.

 ## Architecture Overview